Manager Dave Roberts, Andrew Friedman to return to Dodgers

 LOS ANGELES (AP) — Los Angeles Dodgers manager Dave Roberts and president of baseball operations Andrew Friedman will be back next season.

-Roberts signed a contract extension through the 2022 season last November.
-Friedman said Monday that he expects his own extension to be finalized in the next few days.

 Roberts led the team to its seventh straight NL West title and a franchise-record 106 wins — second-most in the majors — but he’s been criticized for his pitching decisions in losing Game 5 of the NL Division Series to Washington.
+His in-game tactics during the team’s losses in the 2017 and ’18 World Series drew some disapproval, too.

+Friedman said Monday he was surprised by speculation about Roberts’ status.
+The manager signed a contract extension through the 2022 season last November.

+“When the season ends as abruptly as it did, and it’s one of the more painful losses that I can remember, the whole thing is focusing on how we get to winning those 11 games in October,” Friedman said.
+“In our mind Dave is absolutely a part of that.”

 Friedman defended Roberts’ performance in his four years with the team, including NL pennants in 2017 and ’18.

-Friedman also said 65-year-old pitching coach Rick Honeycutt would transition to a special assistant role next season, which would be his 15th with the Dodgers.
+— Pitching coach Rick Honeycutt, 65, will transition to a special assistant role next season, which would be his 15th with the Dodgers.

+— Kenley Jansen, coming off the worst season of his career, likely will continue as the team’s closer next year.
+“There were decent chunks of time this year when everything synced up and his stuff was objectively better, and other times he struggled more,” Friedman said.
+“I think it’s about his delivery.
+The focus will be to lock that down and repeat more consistently.
+I’m excited of what he’s capable of next year.
+His role, I don’t exactly know right now.”

+— Friedman defended using Clayton Kershaw in a high-leverage situation out of the bullpen in Game 5.
+The three-time Cy Young Award winner gave up homers on consecutive pitches that tied the game.
+“I think Kershaw is not exactly the same pitcher he was three years ago, but I still think he was a really good pitcher this year,” he said.
+“I can’t remember feeling better about any one player than Kershaw in terms of how much he cares, how much he prepares and how much he pours into it.
+That’s all we can ask for from a player.
+Then it’s about us lining up and assessing talent, and I feel like we had a room full of people that did everything they could and put everything they had into us winning 11 games in October.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports